Mostly contracting random maps: Quasi-compactness of annealed Koopman operator

 \begin{rem} The integrability condition~\eqref{eq:integral_condition} is stronger than the condition~\eqref{eq:integrability} required to define the notion of mostly contracting.
 This condition is usually called the \emph{exponential moment condition} when considering random products of matrices (see~\eqref{eq:exponential-moment-condition}).
 If $\Omega = T^{\mathbb{N}}$ is a compact set and $f_\omega(x)$ depends continuously on $\omega$, this condition is immediately fulfilled.
 In particular, it holds when $T$ is finite. \end{rem}

 Quasi-compactness and the spectral gap are strong properties with many consequences.
 Under the integrability condition~\eqref{eq:integral_condition}, these properties enable us to strengthen the conclusions of items~(c) and (d) in Corollary~\ref{rem:measure-mean-quasicompactness}.
-First, the convergence of $A_n = \frac{1}{n} \sum_{k=1}^n P^k$ to a finite rank projection $\Pi$ is no longer pointwise but in operator norm in the space $C^\alpha(X)$.
+First, the convergence of $A_n = \frac{1}{n} \sum_{k=0}^{n-1} P^k$ to a finite-rank projection $\Pi$ is no longer pointwise but in operator norm in the space $C^\alpha(X)$.
 Similarly, $P^n$ converges in operator norm to $\Pi$ if $f$ is aperiodic.
-Second, it is standard that the convergence is always exponentially fast, or equivalently, the law $\mu_n^x$ of $X_n^x$ converges exponentially fast to a stationary measure for the dual metric of $C^\alpha(X)$, particularly in the Wasserstein distance.
-Among other consequences, one can deduce that for any $\phi \in C^\alpha(X)$, its projection $\Pi\phi$ is also in $C^\alpha(X)$, and that there exists $\psi \in C^\alpha(X)$ solving the Poisson equation: $\phi - \Pi\phi = \psi - P\psi$.
-Other more involved consequences will be discussed in the following sections.
+Second, it is standard that the convergence is always exponentially fast, or equivalently, the law $\mu_n^x$ of $X_n^x$ converges exponentially fast to a stationary measure for the dual metric of $C^\alpha(X)$, in particular in the Wasserstein distance.
+Among other consequences, one can deduce that, for any $\phi \in C^\alpha(X)$, the projection $\Pi\phi$ is also in $C^\alpha(X)$, and that there exists $\psi \in C^\alpha(X)$ solving the Poisson equation: $\phi - \Pi\phi = \psi - P\psi$.
+More involved consequences will be discussed in the following sections.

 \begin{question} Let $f$ be an aperiodic continuous random map.
 Is the exponentially fast local contraction property established in Theorem~\ref{cor:local-contraction} sufficient to ensure that $\|P^n \phi - \Pi \phi\|_\infty \to 0$ exponentially fast for any $\phi \in C^\alpha(X)$? \end{question}